jtassia/You-Dont-Know-JS/es6 & beyond/ch3.md

 it.next();				// { value: 1, done: false }
 ```

 That first `next()` call is starting up the generator from its initial paused state, and running it to the first `yield`.
 At the moment you call that first `next()`, there's no `yield ..` expression waiting for a completion.
-If you passed a value to that first `next()` call, it would just be thrown away, because nobody is waiting to receive such value.
+If you passed a value to that first `next()` call, it would just be thrown away, because nobody is waiting to receive such a value.

 Now, let's answer the currently pending question, "What value should I assign to `x`?"
 We'll answer it by sending a value to the *next* `next(..)` call: